 6. How many internships can I apply for during my degree?

 You can apply for multiple internships during your degree.
-Students can do a maximum of two terms of a paid internship placement through the Office of Experiential Learning, however you can take course-based internships as well.
+Students can complete a maximum of two semesters of paid internship placements through the Office of Experiential Learning.
+As noted above, depending on your academic department, you may also have opportunities to complete for-credit internships or work placements as part of your major.
 Please read the Internship Guidelines for more information.

 7. Where can I do my internship?

-You can do your internship in private, public and non-profit organizations in New Brunswick through our program.
-Please click HERE to see our list of Internship Partners.
-If you want to do a placement somewhere else, reach out and we will help.
+You can complete your internship in private, public and non-profit organizations in and outside of New Brunswick through our program.
+Please click HERE to see our list of Internship Opportunities and Partners.
+If you want to do a placement somewhere else, reach out and we will help set it up!
+See next FAQ.

 8. What if the organization I want to intern for is not listed under the Internships Partners?